j-martin/open-with-sublime/README.md

 Opens the file you are working with into another editor or application.
 While:
  - Preserving your cursor position.
- - Allow flexible key binding
+ - Allow flexible key binding.
- - Allow templating/variables (line number, columns number, etc.)
+ - Allow templating/variables (line number, columns number, etc.).
- - Activates the target editor window (if required)
+ - Activates the target editor window (if required).

 It currently only support Sublime Text 3 on OSX.